 By default, methods in Hot Spots are sorted by execution time (the Own+System Time button).
 You can also sort methods by a number of call instances (in case a method was called from a number of places).
 To do this, click the Instance Count button.
 This will show you the "most frequently used" methods.

-The Hot Spots view provides a callback tree for each function, so you can see not only where time was spent in your code but also which paths lead to the selected hot spot.
+This view provides back traces* for each function, so you can see not only where time was spent in your code but also which paths lead to the selected hot spot.

 Each node of the Hot Spots view contains the following information:

-- Percentage of time spent by the top-level function in current call stack relative to time spent in all calls in the current tab.
+- Percentage of time spent by the top-level function in the current call stack relative to the time spent in all calls shown in the Hot Spots view.